ESPN.com: ESPNW

-ESPNW’s mission is to “inform and inspire female athletes and fans."
+ESPNW (stylized espnW) is a section on the ESPN.com website, focusing on women's sports stories and news.
+ESPNW's stated mission is to "inform and inspire female athletes and fans."
 The website covers a wide range of topics related to women in sports including women's soccer, martial arts, basketball, tennis, food and nutrition for athletes, Title IX legislation, LGBTQF inclusion, poetry, personal essays and music for athletes.
-Coverage of men’s sports is also included on the website.
+Coverage of men's sports is also included on the website.
 In 2019, personal essays by feminist self defense practitioner Rachel Piazza and gymnast Ellen Hagan were featured in their culture section.
-Since its inception ESPNW has included extensive coverage about women’s soccer.
-The 2011 Women’s World Cup was only the 6th women’s World Cup and the participation of the United States helped raise domestic awareness about the involvement for women in soccer, such as Mia Hamm.
-According to journalist Jack Bell, author of the New York Times article, 'Hamm Joining ESPNW for Women’s World Cup',“in the women’s game, the world is catching up to the United States; in the men’s game, the United States is always playing catch up.”
+Since its inception ESPNW has included extensive coverage about women's soccer.
+The 2011 Women's World Cup was only the 6th women's World Cup and the participation of the United States helped raise domestic awareness about the involvement for women in soccer, such as Mia Hamm.
+According to journalist Jack Bell, author of the New York Times article "Hamm Joining ESPNW for Women's World Cup", "in the women’s game, the world is catching up to the United States; in the men’s game, the United States is always playing catch up."
 ESPNW hired well regarded female athletes to commentate on their newly formed network.
 The involvement of such important figures as Mia Hamm helped grow ESPNW's reputation among sports fans.
 Hamm helped popularize the online network when she worked as a commentator during the 2011 World Cup for ESPNW as well as ESPN, ESPN2 and ESPN3.